sdc/moodle-local_leapwebservices/readme.md

     In the *Username / user id*  box, type in the exact username of the user created / selected in **step 4**, above.
 This is a required field.

-    **Note:** For us, our authentication system Shibboleth uses usernames in the form of an email address:
+    **Note:** For us, our authentication system [Shibboleth](http://shibboleth.net/) uses usernames in the form of an email address (e.g. username@example.com) but your system may be different and will most likely use only the *username* part.

     Select *Leap* from the *Service* drop-down list, if it is not already chosen.
 (If you have Moodle mobile web services enabled, then they will appear also and I believe are the default option.)
 This is also a required option.